Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Related Work

 \subsection{Random Access Protocols related to AoI}

 In the literature, different wireless access schemes on AoI were investigated, including scheduled access \cite{aoi_tdma_fdma,kuo2019minimum} and random access \cite{aoi_unrealible,aoi_irsa,adra}.
-Compared with scheduled access protocols, efficient random access protocols operating in a distributed and decentralized way have shown promising results in IoT networks \cite{yang2021understanding,aoi_ultra_dense,aoi_random_access,aoi_crra}.
+Compared with scheduled access protocols, efficient random access protocols that operate in a distributed and decentralized way have shown promising results in IoT networks \cite{yang2021understanding,aoi_ultra_dense,aoi_random_access,aoi_crra}.
 Along this line, our work also focuses on AoI-aware random access protocols due to their importance and ease of implementation in distributed networks.

 There has been rich literature on the modeling and performance analysis of AoI-aware random access protocols.
-In particular, slotted Aloha (SA)-like protocols have received the most attention from the literature.
+In particular, slotted Aloha (SA)-based protocols have received the most attention.
 Despite being a relatively simple protocol, \cite{yang2021understanding} showed the AoI effectiveness of SA in massive access networks.
 Moreover, successive interference cancellation (SIC) was applied to improve the AoI performance of SA when the number of transmitters is large (i.e., the collision probability is high) \cite{aoi_irsa,grybosi2021age}.
 Moving beyond SA, the AoI of carrier sensing multiple access (CSMA) and general random access protocols were analyzed in \cite{aoi_csma} and \cite{aoi_ra}, respectively.
 Compared with the literature, this paper further investigates the average AoI of frame slotted Aloha (FSA), a generalization of SA.
-We show that FSA has a theoretically lower optimal average AoI than SA, given the same optimal throughput (see Section \ref{sec:FSA2}).
+The AoI analysis of FSA was studied recently in \cite{FSA1, FSA2}.
+Specifically, \cite{FSA1} investigated the effects of retransmission on the average AoI of FSA, and \cite{FSA2} derived analytical expressions for the average and variance of AoI over a typical transmission link in Poisson bipolar and cellular networks.
+However, the above works focused extensively on the packet-based random access \cite{gao2019random}.